vishvAsa/notes/history/paganology/Aryan/indo-iranian/indo-aryan/v1/aklUjkaraH/Pandita_and_pandits_in_history.md

 The high probability that Pāņini derives paṇḍita from paṇḍā (in the sense “having the property called paṇḍā, possessing intelligence") would further make it unlikely that Pānini was not familiar with paṇḍita.
 Astādhyāyī 5.2.36 (tad asya samjātam tārakādibhya itac) is usually cited as authority in the traditional derivation of paṇḍita.
 The tārakādi lexeme class mentioned in this sūtra includes paṇḍā.
 No valid reason has been put forward to cast doubt either on the authenticity of the sūtra with its attendant lexeme class or on the tradition's view that this specific sūtra be pressed into service to derive paṇḍita.

 The modern historically oriented linguistic approach has gone beyond Pāņini primarily in suggesting a connection of paṇḍita with a hypothesized prajñita (and thus of paṇḍā with prajñā “knowing ahead, insight, wisdom") or in suggesting a connection of paṇḍita with a hypothesized Indo-Iranian word paṇḍā (with dental n and d and hypothesized on the basis of New Persian paṇḍ meaning "counsel, good advice").
 Under the first possibility, a process of prakritization which changed prajñita to paṇḍita (or, first, prajñā to paṇḍā) needs to be assumed, while, under the second, one needs to concede that spontaneous retroflexion has taken place.
-The first would take at least certain aspects of prakritization to a period not later than that of the Satapatha-brāhmaṇa (or Brhadāranyaka-Upanişad), while the latter would increase the probability that the word paṇḍita existed even in Old Indo-Aryan (cf. Burrow 1971:541-542).
+The first would take at least certain aspects of prakritization to a period not later than that of the Satapatha-brāhmaṇa (or Brhadāraṇyaka-Upanişad), while the latter would increase the probability that the word paṇḍita existed even in Old Indo-Aryan (cf. Burrow 1971:541-542).

 - 4 Given the evidence of sütra 5.1.123, Pāṇini was probably aware also of the abstract noun pänditya derived from paṇḍita.
 - 5 Other etymologies were proposed, and, at one time, a borrowing from the Dravidian family of languages was also suspected (cf. Mayrhofer vol. II/1963:196-198; vol. II/1996:70-71).
 However, the totality of evidence suggests that these other explanations of the origin of paṇḍita need not now be seriously entertained.